JuliaCon/www.juliacon.org/2023/social.md

 # Social Events

 We have prepared a range of social activities for JuliaCon 2023.
-In addition to the banquet on Wednesday evening, this includes:
+In addition to the posters and appetizers session on Wednesday evening, this includes:

  - Monday: Guided city tour
  - Tuesday: Organised small group cafe and bar visits.